How to Keep Your Home Cool This Summer—On a Budget!

 Keep furniture clear

-Your AC unit needs freedom to blast out air unobstructed by a sofa, drapes, or other thing covering it up or preventing it from doing its best job.
+Your AC unit needs the freedom to blast out air unobstructed by a sofa, drapes, or other thing covering it up or preventing it from doing its best job.
 Check every room.
 None of your furniture should be blocking that flow of air.
-This means you may need to move the sofa and rearrange the bedroom the get the air circulating well.
+This means you may need to move the sofa and rearrange the bedroom to get the air circulating well.

 If you just can’t upset your furniture arrangements, you can purchase heat and air deflectors for the vents to adjust the airflow direction around furniture for the season.
 Available online or at your local home improvement centers like Home Depot or Lowe’s.